Apple captures 48% share in India premium phone market in Q1

-New Delhi, April 27 (IANS) Apple maintained its leading position in the India premium market with nearly 48 per cent share in the first quarter of 2021, according to a new report.
+New Delhi: Apple maintained its leading position in the India premium smartphone market with nearly 48 per cent share in the first quarter of 2021, according to a new report.

 Apple witnessed a massive 207 per cent growth (year-on-year) in India in Q1 2021, continuing to carry forward its momentum in the January-March period this year.